-Also, as it affects only the blocks (grass, leaves, etc.), performance problems can be prevented by removing them from the bunch that you are in.
+Also, as it affects only the blocks, performance problems can be prevented by removing them from the bunch that you are in.

-Because the game updates entire 16x16x16 chunks at a time (which is the “chunk updates” in F3) that is much easier than rendering each block individually (for example, only one display list/Vbo per chunk is compiled and uploaded, instead of one for all blocks, by Minecraft-like games).
+Because the game updates entire 16x16x16 chunks at a time that is much easier than rendering each block individually.

-In connection, there is a bug report, although the content applies to all versions of the game (even very early versions rendered subchunks; I recall reading a post by Notch where he explained how the size of a subchunk affected performance; larger sub chunks increased average FPS but increased the time taken to render them with 16x16x16 as a good trade-off).
+In connection, there is a bug report, although the content applies to all versions of the game (even very early versions rendered subchunks I recall reading a post by Notch where he explained how the size of a subchunk and affected the performance of larger subchunks increased average FPS but increased the time taken to render them with 16x16x16 as a good trade-off.

 Minecraft can be moderately resource-intensive, which can affect the performance of a low-end computer.